Stevens Battery: The 1854 design

 The ship was to have eight steam engines generating 8600 ihp to drive two propellers and give the ship a maximum speed of 20 kn, breathtakingly fast for the time.
 She would have consumed a lot of coal, and her 1,000-ton coal capacity suggests that she would have had a very short operating range.
-She was to be the first ship equipped with fan-driven ventilation, to increase crew comfort by extracting fumes and hot air from below decks.
+She was to be the first ship equipped with fan-driven ventilation, intended to increase crew comfort by extracting fumes and hot air from below decks.

 The Stevens brothers made significant progress on the newly designed ship between January 1854 and September 1855, but then work slowed again.
 When Robert Stevens died in April 1856, worked stopped entirely, and did not resume until 1859.

 The Navy by then was losing interest in the ship.
-By 1861, it had spent $500,000 (U.S.) on the project, and the Stevens family had spent another $228,435 (U.S.).
+By 1861, it had spent US$500,000 on the project, and the Stevens family had spent another US$228,435.
 That year, Edwin Stevens and his brother John C. Stevens offered to pay for completion of the ship themselves if the Navy would agree to pay for the ship if it was completed and proved successful, but a Navy board rejected the offer, finding deficiencies in the project.
-It was not clear when the ship would be completed, and in 1862 Edwin Stevens estimated that it would take another $730,484 (U.S.) just to complete the ship enough for to be launched.
+It was not clear when the ship would be completed, and in 1862 Edwin Stevens estimated that it would take another US$730,484 just to make enough progress on construction of the ship for her to be launched.

-The Civil War and USS Naugatuck
+The Civil War and USRC Naugatuck

 When the American Civil War broke out in 1861, Edwin Stevens claimed that a completed Stevens Battery would have a decisive impact against Confederate forces.
 Hoping to prove his point, he purchased an iron-hulled steamer and modified her greatly into a warship that would demonstrate to the U.S. Navy some of the principles he had in mind for the Stevens Battery, including high maneuverability, a respectable top speed, a semisubmersible capability, and a large gun on the main deck capable of a high rate of fire and loaded from below the deck by gun crews protected by armor.